AlexanduhHi/alexanduhhi.github.io/_projects/Digital_Audio_Synthesizer/index.md

 Also, I would've spent more time thoroughly understanding the DSP aspects of the project.
 Philip handled most of the DSP for the project and that meant I wasn't able to help troubleshoot when things weren't working.
 It was quite a struggle getting each of the synth modules to behave when connected together.

 Overall, this project went well, I enjoyed working with Philip on it, and there's lots of room for improvement.
 The UI/UX isn't that great currently, and the device isn't very "playable" currently from a musical standpoint, but given the strict time-constraints I am pretty happy with it.
 I hope to work more on this as time permits to improve the design and make it more musically-useful and fun to play!
+Please read the full report[^2] for more information about this project.

 **Footnotes**
 &nbsp;